What to Know

 Risk Factors for Macular Degeneration

-There are several factors that can affect your risk profile for developing Macular Degeneration.
-Some you cannot control.
-These include genetics and age.
-However, with increased awareness and research, some factors that may increase the risk of developing Macular Degeneration have been identified.
-Among them are:
+Several factors can affect your risk profile for developing macular degeneration.
+Some you cannot control, including genetics and age.
+However, research has identified factors that may increase the risk of developing macular degeneration, including:

-There are many scientific studies that show that controlling these and other risk factors can help reduce the risk of macular degeneration.
-It is recommended that everyone, regardless of age or family history, maintain a balanced diet, and get plenty of exercise and sleep.
-This, along with avoiding drugs, alcohol and smoking, may greatly improve your general health and well-being, including your eye health.
+Scientific studies show that controlling these and other risk factors can help reduce the risk of macular degeneration.
+It is recommended that everyone, regardless of age or family history, maintain a balanced diet and get plenty of exercise and sleep.
+Avoiding drugs, alcohol, and smoking may also improve your general health and well-being, including your eye health.

 What Are the Stages of Macular Degeneration?

-Wet Macular Degeneration is less common and often has very significant vision symptoms.
-You may notice that your central vision becomes more cloudy or you are unable to see faces or smaller print. often patients will describe straight lines as curved, wavy or distorted.
-As an example, they may say that the board of the doorway is no longer straight but rather bowed.
+Wet macular degeneration is less common and often has very significant vision symptoms.
+You may notice that your central vision becomes more cloudy, or you may be unable to see faces or smaller print.
+Patients often describe straight lines as curved, wavy, or distorted.
+As an example, they may say that the border of a doorway is no longer straight but rather bowed.
 In these cases, it is very important to seek care with your ophthalmologist for potential diagnosis and treatment.

-In both forms, they are considered to be progresive over time and likely to get worse with no treatment.
-This is why Dr Sheraly is so focused on ensuring that you get an eye exam to look for opportunities to advise and treat.
+In both forms, macular degeneration is considered progressive over time and likely to get worse without treatment.
+This is why Dr. Sheraly is focused on ensuring that you get an eye exam to look for opportunities to advise and treat.

 How do we treat Macular Degeneration?

-Much has been learned about Macular Degeneration recently and new treatments are being used and introduced to help those affected to help restore their lost sight.
-For both dry and wet macular degeneration, there are treatment options available to help slow and treat some of the damage caused by this very serious eye disease.
+Much has been learned about macular degeneration recently, and new treatments are being used and introduced to help those affected restore or preserve sight.
+For both dry and wet macular degeneration, treatment options are available to help slow and treat some of the damage caused by this serious eye disease.

 At Orlando North Eye Clinic, you are our focus.
-We use the latest medical technology and knowledge to help tailor a specific plan based on facts to your eyes.
-Dr Sheraly will answer your questions and help guide you through this process and steps that you can take to protect your vision.
-Book your appointment today at Orlando North Eye Clinic with Dr Sheraly.
+We use the latest medical technology and knowledge to help tailor a plan based on facts to your eyes.
+Dr. Sheraly will answer your questions and help guide you through this process and steps that you can take to protect your vision.
+Book your appointment today at Orlando North Eye Clinic with Dr. Sheraly.